 - Masjid India & Central Market

 Planning to visit Kuala Lumpur?
 Read more about his interesting city: Visiting Kuala Lumpur in Malaysia.
-Kuala Lumpur city offers plenty of activities for tourist from all age groups.
-Here is the list of Best places to visit while in Kuala Lumpur covered by Ozasiatraveller.
+Kuala Lumpur city offers plenty of activities for tourists from all age groups.
+Here is the list of the Best places to visit while in Kuala Lumpur covered by Ozasiatraveller.

 Jabatan Kemajuan Islam Malaysia (JAKIM), Pusat Pentadbiran Kerajaan, 62502 Persekutuan, Wilayah Persekutuan Putrajaya, Malaysia

 I have visited Putrajaya on several occasions.
-The architecture of the city is an amazing mix of modern and traditional styles, taking you back in a mystical land with massive structure, large coloured domes and wide streets on beautiful building on both sides.
+The architecture of the city is an amazing mix of modern and traditional styles, taking you back in a mystical land with massive structures, large coloured domes and wide streets on beautiful buildings on both sides.

 Putrajaya is the administrative capital of Malaysia located at 30 minutes drive from Kuala Lumpur city centre.
 You can organise a day tour to explore various attractions in Putrajaya.
 Putrajaya mosque is made of red stone and the design borrowed from Arab & Persian architecture design.
 A 36m wide dome is supported on 12 pillars.

 The mosque can accommodate 10,000 people and is used widely to hold symposiums and seminars.
 The mosque is visited by a large number of people every day and you will be sure to find hundreds of people any day of the week.